guide icon

 New Zealand uses its own six-digit BSB bank code to identify a bank (first two digits) and specific branch location (last four digits) of a financial institution in that country.
 To make a wire transfer, you also need the seven-digit account number and the suffix of two or three digits.

-Besides the IFSC, India also uses a MICR code for using an Electronic Clearing System.
+Besides the IFSC, India also uses a MICR code for using an Electronic Clearing System for check processing.
 The MICR code consists of City Code, Bank Code, and Branch Code of three digits each, totaling nine digits.
 MICR is magnetic ink character recognition printing on checks for automatic electronic reading.

 Hong Kong Bank Code